alisamao09/Big-Data-Analytics/README.md

 The analysis result of this case study will provide the business owners the insight into how to satisfy the customers and run a business successfully in each region.

 ### Methods
-To understand the customers’ reviews and the related sentiment towards certain aspects of Starbucks, we implemented two models:
+To understand the customers’ reviews and the related sentiment towards certain aspects of Starbucks, we implemented two models and Correlation Analysis:
 * Aspect Extractor: extract the opinion aspects and polarity from each review sentence
 * Aspect Classifier: classify the aspects for further analysis
-* Correlation Analysis

 ### Conclusion and discussion
 Overall, for NYC specifically, although the ratings of Starbucks are only 4% higher in low income regions, according to our literacutre review, this might be because business owners might spot an opportunity to gain customers by improving their customer service, especially in low income areas.
 In addition, patrons living in low income neighborhoods would have the ammunition to demand better customer service in the restaurants they frequent.
 And city hall officials might also see this as a form of income segregation and work harder to ensure restaurants in low income areas have the same amenities and service levels as those in middle or high income areas.
 However, we did not see a strong relationship between reviews and income levels.